thoughtspot/thoughtspot.github.io/pages/admin/setup/about_load_balancer_configuration.md

 ---
 title: [About load balancing and proxies]
 tags:
-keywords: tbd
+keywords: "load balancing, performance"
 last_updated: tbd
-summary: "blerg"
+summary: "A load balancer is needed in front of a server group in order to direct traffic to individual servers in a way that maximizes efficiency. "
 sidebar: mydoc_sidebar
 ---
-A load balancer is needed in front of a server group in order to direct traffic to individual servers in a way that maximizes efficiency.
 Here are some of the best practices and guidelines for a typical implementation with ThoughtSpot.
 Your experience may differ depending on your environment and preference.

 ## Load balance across ThoughtSpot nodes